Dans-labs/swh-docs/docs/developers.md

-DANS Deposit Form for developers
+DANS Deposit Form for Developers
 ========================================
-!!! note "Living Document (WIP), 21 December 2023"
+!!! note "Living Document (WIP), 27 February 2024"

     This work is carried out in the context of the [FC4E project]{target="_blank"} (Data Infrastructure Capacities for EOSC), funded by the EU's Horizon 2020 project call HORIZON-INFRA-2021-EOSC-01. <br />
     It is developed by Task 6.1: "API and Connectors Between Scholarly Repositories and Software Heritage", as part of the working package 6 (WP6): "Services and tools to archive, reference, describe and cite research software".